McStasMcXtrace/iFit/README.txt

   and redistribute the code in other products).
 In particular, the derived work must be licensed under the EUPL or a Compatible License, label all modifications explicitly, distribute the Source Code, and cite the Original work.
+  The Source code of iFit is freely available at <http://ifit.mccode.org>

   A number of additions, included in the software, where obtained from the Matlab Central contributions, and are BSD licensed.